DDorch/sic_tools/README.md

 #import_xyz.html : user manual

+This tool can achieve two targets from XYZ point series and a route manually drawn by the user on the screen:
-This tool allow to create sections profil from XYZ points and a route.
-XYZ points are triangulated by the Delaunay method (thanks to https://github.com/ironwallaby/delaunay).
-The user draw the route on the screen, sections are created with a constant space step and profils are extracted.
+* creating section profiles from a triangulation of the XYZ points.
+The triangulation is done by the Delaunay method (thanks to https://github.com/ironwallaby/delaunay).
+Sections are created with a constant space step and a section width which can be configurated.
+* converting each XYZ coords into two values which are: the longitudinal abscissa along the route (the so-called "chainage" in irrigation canal conceptor's language) and the lateral abscissa on the section profile which contains the considered point.

 ## File format specifications